rizkiarm/grid-universe/docs/guides/gym_env.md

     - Use a custom wrapper to replace `obs` with `obs["image"]` or to add embeddings of `info` if your agent expects a simpler observation.

-Example wrapper to expose only the image as observation:
+Example wrapper to expose only the image as observation (works only with `observation_type="image"`):

 ```python
 import gymnasium as gym